FYP-Team-5/grading/README.md

 curl http://localhost:8000/api/v1/rubrics/history-midterm-rubric-v1/status
 ```

+After upload, RAG chunks the document, sends text batches directly to its external
+embedding model container, validates the vectors, and upserts them to Qdrant.
+Do not
-Do not create attempts until the status is `completed`.
-The grading service rejects
+create attempts until the status is `completed`.
+The grading service rejects missing,
-missing, failed, processing, archived, or course/exam-mismatched active rubrics.
+failed, processing, archived, or course/exam-mismatched active rubrics.

 ### 4. Instructor maps questions to rubric chunks